google-marketing-solutions/madpmax/README.md

       1. Navigate to [Create a Project](https://console.cloud.google.com/projectcreate) in Google Cloud Console.
       2. In the **Project Name** field, enter a descriptive name for your project.
       3. When deploying within a Cloud organisation, you will need to select the **Billing account** and the **Organisation** to deploy your new project.
+If billing is not correctly set up you won't be able to enable the Compute Engine API below.
       4. In the **Location** field, click Browse to display potential locations for your project.
       5. Click **Create**.

 4. ### Enable the following APIs

-      Navigate to the [API Library](https://console.cloud.google.com/apis/library) and enable the following APIs
+      Navigate to the [API Library](https://console.cloud.google.com/apis/library) and enable the following APIs either by searching them by name or by directly clicking on the links below and click on the **Enable** button:

       * [Google Drive API](https://console.cloud.google.com/apis/library/drive.googleapis.com)
       * [Google Sheets API](https://console.cloud.google.com/apis/library/sheets.googleapis.com)